ariakerstein/ariakerstein.github.io/_posts/2020-05-01-factory-floor.md

 If my personal feeling structure were to form a pyramid then that pride for the work my family did would be at the apex.
 In the middle is awkwardness around my identity in this context.
 How do I fit in here?
 These men were struggling for survival and I was here out of, what, curiosity?
 Then, at the base, supporting the whole structure is awe.
 Awe fills me and fuels my efforts here.
 It keeps me waking up at 5:05 every day in the summer jumping out of bed.
 At least 3 times per hour I consider how could a person conceive, let alone build something so strange, complicated - and yes – strangely wonderful?
 I love bouncing when I walk!

-Questions I knock around as I walked:
+Questions I knock around as I walk:
--   Environment: where did so much steel come from?
+- Environment: where does so much steel come from?
 How did it get here?
--   Machines: There were so many.
-What did they all do?
-How did they work?
+- Machines: What do they all do and how do they work?
--   Operations: there was a potent mix of seeming chaos, but there was obvious logic around how all this was coordinated.
-But I just couldn’t grasp what it was.
+- Operations: Is this more chaos or concert?
+I don't grasp the system underneath this place.
--   Jobs: what jobs were required?
-What exactly did everyone do?
-Which mattered the most?
-Who got the most respect?
+- Jobs: what jobs are required?
+What exactly does everyone do?
+Which are the most important?
--   People: who were these people I was working alongside?
-Why were they here?
-Did they enjoy this work?
+- People: how much of the motivation is that people love what they do versus feeding their families?
--   Customers: who was buying this stuff anyway?
+- Customers: who is buying this stuff?
 How did they find the factory?
 - Numbers: so many pieces of plastic everywhere!
-Each piece needed to be handled, molecules of paint affixed to them with minimal waste.
+Each piece must be handled, molecules of paint affix to them with minimal waste.
 How are they all kept orderly?
+Where's the raw material coming from - for the paint the plastic .....?

 The first order of business today is for my father to confer with the foreman to decide where I’ll be working for the next 6 hours.
 I have no say but that doesn't matter.
 My small body fills with a giddy excitement as I wait - a new day, a new world to explore.